 7. An incident response team can drastically reduce the cost of a data breach

 The Ponemon Institute’s Cost of a Data Breach Report 2021 puts the average cost of a data breach at $4.24 million, with healthcare being the most costly industry ($9.23 million).
 The average time taken to identify and contain a data breach is a whopping 287 days.

 As expected, the shorter the lifecycle of the breach, the better.
 A breach lasting under 200 days costs 30% less than one with a lifecycle longer than 200 days.

 As many of us have found to our cost, hard drives can and do fail.
-According to Backblaze, the average failure rate for hard drives in 2020 was 93%.
-This is significant as it shows that overall, failure rates has remained stable — the average for 2019 was 0.92%.
+According to Backblaze, the average failure rate for hard drives in 2021 was 1.01%, a slight increase from 2020’s overall average of 0.93%.

 You can protect yourself from losing data in such an event by having a reliable data backup solution.
 For many, this may entail having a backup hard drive in a physical off-site location or storing files on the cloud.

 9. Ransomware attacks cause an average of 16.2 days of downtime

 Ransomware makes files on the target system unreadable without a decryption key (held by the attacker).
 Typically, ransomware works by encrypting select files, then forcing the victim to pay up in order to decrypt them.

 A 2021 Coveware study reported that the average downtime for businesses as a result of a ransomware attack was 20 days in Q4 2021.
 This was down 10% from Q3 2021 — a small but nonetheless welcome improvement.